 Scenic Landscape and Local Industries

-Hebron’s picturesque landscape is characterized by white limestone buildings that majestically punctuate the city and its surrounding villages.
+Hebron’s picturesque landscape is characterized by white limestone buildings that majestically punctuate the city and surrounding villages.
 The city is renowned for its distinctive glass and ceramic manufacturing, limestone quarries, grape and fig farms, beautiful olive wood products, and a thriving shoe industry.

 International students and volunteers are encouraged to explore these facets of Palestinian culture through frequent tours of these areas.